20 results

 Inclusion Criteria:

-• Depending upon study part: a history or status of a histologically-confirmed hematological malignancy that is expected to express CD19 and CD20; relapse after or failure to respond to at least two prior treatment regimens; and no available treatment options that are expected to prolong survival
+• History or status of a histologically-confirmed hematological malignancy that is expected to express CD19 and CD20; relapse after or failure to respond to at least one prior treatment regimen; no available treatment options that are expected to prolong survival (Part I and II); relapsed after or failed to respond to only one prior systemic treatment regimen (Part III)

-• Must have at least one measureable target lesion (>/= 1.5 cm) in its largest dimension by computed tomography scan
+• Must have at least one measurable target lesion (>/= 1.5 cm) in its largest dimension by computed tomography scan

 • Able and willing to provide a fresh biopsy from a safely accessible site, per Investigator's determination, providing the participant has more than one measurable target lesion